ojalaw/INTOL-MP1/TESTING.md

 **Usability**

 Some users found the images at the bottom of the page confusing.
-They were initally set to display a border on hover but there was no option to click on the actual image.
+They were initially set to display a border on hover but there was no option to click on the actual image.

 **Responsiveness**